decebals/wicket-pivot/README.md

 Use
 -------------------

+It's very simple to add a pivot table in your wicket application.

     PivotDataSource pivotDataSource = ...;
     add(new PivotPanel("pivot", pivotDataSource));

+First you must create a PivotDataSource and second add the pivot panel in your page.

 Demo
 -------------------

 I have a tiny demo application with a demo apache derby embeded database.
-The demo application is in the demo package.
+The demo application is in demo package.
 To run de demo application use:

     mvn jetty:run

+In the internet browser type http://localhost:8081/
+In demo pivot page put some fields on the areas (for example "REGION", "SALESMAN" on ROW area, "YEAR", "MONTH" on COLUMN area and "SALES" on DATA area) and press "Show pivot" button.

 License
 --------------